QGI Logo QGI

 Frequently asked

-What financial services use cases is QGI deployed against?
+What financial services use cases does QGI cover?

-How is QGI deployed inside a regulated enterprise?
+How is QGI deployed in a regulated enterprise?

-QGI supports three deployment models: Managed (QGI cloud, fastest for pilots), VPC (customer cloud, data never leaves the tenant), and On-premise (air-gapped or FedRAMP-adjacent environments).
-Most financial-services pilots begin in a managed preview and graduate to VPC deployment before production.
+Three models: Managed (QGI cloud, fastest for demos), VPC (customer cloud, data stays in tenant), and On-premise (air-gapped).
+Most demos start managed and graduate to VPC before production.

 Partner with QGI

-We work with a small number of regulated teams each quarter — lenders, insurers, asset managers, compliance platforms.
-Bring us the workflow, the rulebook, and the audit requirement.
-We'll ship the QAG pipeline.
+We work with a small number of regulated teams each quarter.
+Bring the workflow, rulebook, and audit requirement — we ship the QAG pipeline.

 Partner with QGI